Entry Fee (Mt. Si Artist Guild Small Works Show): $35.00

 |Gallery Award (two awards)||$50.00 x 2|

 One to three pieces $35.
 All artwork submitted must meet the size requirements.
 Entry fees are nonrefundable.
 Payment is made through CaFE via credit card.
 This is a juried show.
-No more than one entry per artist will be selected, and there is no guarantee of acceptance into the show.
+There is no guarantee of acceptance into the show.

 Rules of Entry: